13 things to do in Queensland

 10. Tamborine Rainforest Skywalk

-Treetop walking has never been so much fun!
+Take your adventure to new heights and experience the rainforest from a different perspective.
 The Tamborine Rainforest Skywalk on the Gold Coast hinterland is a walkway that takes visitors through the lush canopy of the rainforest.
-The skywalk consists of a series of elevated bridges and platforms, allowing you to walk among the treetops and experience the rainforest from a different perspective.
 It’s designed to be accessible for all ages and fitness levels.
 Surprise, surprise, it’s a huge hit with kids!
 Look out for colourful birds, butterflies and even an elusive platypus in the streams below.

 Tamborine Rainforest Skywalk.
 Image Credit: Tourism and Events Queensland